defenseunicorns/pepr/README.md

 - Write capabilities in TypeScript and bundle them for in-cluster processing using [v8go](https://github.com/rogchap/v8go) and V8 isolates (cached for performance).
 - React to cluster resources by mutating them, creating new Kubernetes resources, or performing arbitrary API calls.

+## Concepts

+### Module

+A module is the top-level collection of capabilities.
+It is a single, complete TypeScript project that includes an entry point to load all the configuration and capabilities, along with their capability actions.
+During the Pepr build process, each module produces a unique Kubernetes MutatingWebhookConfiguration and ValidatingWebhookConfiguration, along with a secret containing the transpiled and compressed TypeScript code.
+The webhooks and secret are deployed into the Kubernetes cluster for processing by a common Pepr controller.

+### Capability

+A capability is set of related CapabilityActions that work together to achieve a specific transformation or operation on Kubernetes resources.
+Capabilities are user-defined and can include one or more CapabilityActions.
+They are defined within a Pepr module and can be used in both MutatingWebhookConfigurations and ValidatingWebhookConfigurations.
+A Capability can have a specific scope, such as mutating or validating, and can be used in multiple Pepr modules if needed.

+### CapabilityAction

+CapabilityAction is a discrete set of behaviors defined in a single function that acts on a given Kubernetes GroupVersionKind (GVK) passed in from Kubernetes.
+CapabilityActions are the atomic operations that are performed on Kubernetes resources by Pepr.

+For example, a CapabilityAction could be responsible for adding a specific label to a Kubernetes resource, or for modifying a specific field in a resource's metadata.
+CapabilityActions can be grouped together within a Capability to provide a more comprehensive set of operations that can be performed on Kubernetes resources.

 ## Example

 Define a new capability: